bfuzzy1/Yaml2VST/Yaml2VST/YAML_GUIDE.md

 The general configuration section defines basic information about the test.

 - `id`: A unique identifier for the test.
+(Optional - will be auto-generated if not provided)
 - `name`: The name of the test.
+(Required)
 - `unit`: The unit to which the test belongs.
+(Required)
-- `created`: The creation date of the test in YYYY-MM-DD format.
+- `created`: The creation date and time.
+(Optional - will be auto-generated if not provided)

 Example: